gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - Multiple Sentinel instances
 - Application support and visibility to all Sentinel and Redis instances

-Redis Sentinel can handle the most important tasks in a HA environment to help keep servers online with minimal to no downtime.
+Redis Sentinel can handle the most important tasks in a HA environment and that's to help keep servers online with minimal to no downtime.
 Redis Sentinel:

 - Monitors **Master** and **Slaves** instances to see if they are available
 - Promotes a **Slave** to **Master** when the **Master** fails
-- Demotes a **Master** to **Slave** when failed **Master** comes back online (to prevent data-partitioning)
+- Demotes a **Master** to **Slave** when the failed **Master** comes back online (to prevent data-partitioning)
 - Can be queried by clients to always connect to the current **Master** server